studerus/pepper-android-realtime-chat/README.md

 ### 🎮 Tic Tac Toe Game

 #### How to Play
-The AI opponent provides an interactive Tic Tac Toe experience with voice commands and visual feedback.
+The AI opponent provides an interactive Tic Tac Toe experience with touchscreen interaction and real-time voice commentary.

 #### Starting a Game
 ```bash